hyperledger/indy-node/getting-started.md

 Verification key: <empty>
 ```

-Alice’s **verification key** allows Indy and Faber College to trust, in cryptographic operations, that interactions with Alice are authentically bound to her as sender or receiver.
+Alice’s **verification key** allows the ledger, the network, and Faber College to trust, in cryptographic operations, that interactions with Alice are authentically bound to her as sender or receiver.
 It is an [ asymmetric public key](https://en.wikipedia.org/wiki/Public-key_cryptography), in cryptographic terms, and the Indy CLI generated this value randomly when it loaded the connection request.

 The verification key is a 32 byte Ed25519 verification key.
-Ed25519 is a particular [elliptic curve](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography), and is the default signature scheme for Indy.
+Ed25519 is a particular [elliptic curve](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography), and is the default signature scheme for the Indy code base.

 The verification key has a subtle relationship with the DID value a couple lines above it in the CLI output.

-There are three options possible for verification key associated with a DID:
+There are three options possible for a verification key associated with a DID:
 - **Empty.** There is no verkey (verification key) associated with a DID, and the DID is a **NCID** (non-cryptographic identifier).
-In this case, the creator of the Indy identity record (the trust anchor) controls the DID, and no independent proof-of-existence is possible until either an Abbreviated or Full verkey is created.
+In this case, the creator of the identity record (the trust anchor) controls the DID, and no independent proof-of-existence is possible until either an Abbreviated or Full verkey is created.
 - **Abbreviated.** In this case, there is a verkey starting with a tilde '~' followed by 22 or 23 characters.
 The tilde indicates that the DID itself represents the first 16 bytes of the verkey and the string following the tilde represents the second 16 bytes of the verkey, both using base58Check encoding.
 - **Full.** In this case, there is a full 44 character verkey, representing a base58Check encoding of all 32 bytes of a Ed25519 verification key.

 In this guide, an Abbreviated key will be created and used by Alice (you'll notice the `~` prefix for the verification key later in the guide).

 The key that Alice uses to interact with Faber can change if she revokes or rotates it, so accepting this connection request and activating this connection doesn’t lock Alice into permanent use of this key.
-[Key management events](https://en.wikipedia.org/wiki/Key_management) are discoverable in the Indy ledger by parties such as Faber College; we’ll touch on that later in the guide.
+[Key management events](https://en.wikipedia.org/wiki/Key_management) are discoverable in the ledger by parties such as Faber College; we’ll touch on that later in the guide.

 ```
 Signing key: < hidden >
 ```

-A different **signing key** is used by Alice to interact with each party on Indy (Faber College in this case).
+A different **signing key** is used by Alice to interact with each party on the ledger (Faber College in this case).
 A signing key is an asymmetric private key, in cryptographic terms, and the Indy CLI also generated this value when it loaded the connection request.
 Alice will sign her messages to Faber College with this key, but she will never transmit the signing key anywhere.
 Because she signs with this key, Faber College can use the associated verification key and know it’s really dealing with Alice.

 It’s important that _this signing key is kept secret,_ as someone with this key can impersonate Alice.
 If this key is ever compromised, Alice can replace it with a new one using several methods not covered here.